ustundagsemih/case-ustundagsemih/README.md

 But the idea is once it is configured in the application code, we just need to scrape the metrics with Prometheus.

 For Grafana dashboards I used templates from their website.
 According to our needs, we can populate new dashboards by using Prometheus as our datasource.

+Beta application is available at http://app-beta.ustundagsemih.com/api Prod application is available at http://app.ustundagsemih.com/api